 By enabling the regular collection, transmission and analysis of patients’ vital signs and other important physiologic data, remote patient monitoring solutions often serve as the foundation for CCM care.
 And by helping more closely coordinate care, RPM can also help improve the physician-patient relationship by providing greater continuity of care, as we explained in our white paper on RPM and population health management.

 Remote patient monitoring technology is also increasingly used in the treatment of high-risk patients in other contexts than chronic care management.
-By using RPM to monitor the vital signs and other important data of each patient, doctors and care teams can better manage the health of high-rick patients in the highly critical period after they’re discharged from acute care.
+By using RPM to monitor the vital signs and other important data of each patient, doctors and care teams can better manage the health of high-risk patients in the highly critical period after they’re discharged from acute care.

 Post-discharge care of this type is delivered in two phases.
 Transitional care management (TCM) reimburses billing practitioners for treating patients with a complex medical condition during their 30-day post-discharge period.
 And principal care management (PCM) covers the reimbursement of such high-risk patients during the subsequent period, from three to twelve months in total.